-Prospective students must first be accepted to Lindenwood University prior to applying for acceptance into the Athletic Training Education Program (ATEP).
-The ATEP at Lindenwood University is a competitive program requiring an application and interview for new applicants during the spring semester of their first year (observation year).
+Prospective students must first be accepted to Lindenwood University prior to applying for acceptance into the Athletic Training Program (ATP).
+The ATP at Lindenwood University is a competitive program requiring an application and interview for new applicants during the spring semester of their first year (observation year).
 At this time there is no current limit on enrollment.
 However, if application numbers increase beyond capacity, there will be a competitive admission process based on a combination of factors, including academic performance, letter of application, letters of recommendation, interview, and preceptor evaluations of clinical observation performance.

 I. Personal Information Form